oliv-j/homebridge-shelly-rgbw2/README.md

 # homebridge-shelly-rgbw2

-I built this plugin to solve the buggy experience I was having with Shelly RGBW2 devices in white mode.
+I built this plugin to solve the buggy experience I was having with HomeBridge, preventing me from enjoying my Shelly RGBW2 devices in white mode.
 I would experience delays, timeouts, poor transition times and the home app couldn't poll the devices to find their current brightness setting.
+Nothing to do with the Shelly device - it was an issue with the HomeBridge plugin.
+So I built a better one!

 This is built for Homebridge v2 and is a dynamic platform plugin for the Shelly RGBW2 (Gen1) in **white mode**.
 Each white channel (0–3) is exposed as a HomeKit Lightbulb with On and Brightness characteristics.